Makeup Man

-Makeup Man is a 2011 Malayalam comedy film directed by Shafi.
+Makeup Man is a 2011 Malayalam comedy film directed by Shafi and written by the Sachi-Sethu duo.
 The film stars Jayaram, Sheela, Siddique and Suraj Venjarammoodu in the lead roles, with Prithviraj and Kunchacko Boban appearing in guest roles.
 Vidyasagar composed the music, with lyrics penned by Kaithapram.
 The tumultuous life of a couple, after the wife becomes a heroine just by chance and the husband is forced to disguise himself as her makeup man, is being told here.
 The core plot of the movie was loosely based on the 2001 French movie My Wife Is an Actress.